WMS Settings Menu Guide - English

 - Use TLS / SRTP for local devices (Hardware, Virtual PBX):* TLS is by default ON for remote devices, here you can enable/disable TLS/SRTP encryption also for local devices

-- Auto add new devices in local networks (Hardware, Virtual PBX): when enabled, devices are added and provisioned automatically in local networks
+Auto add new devices in local networks (Hardware, Virtual PBX): when enabled, devices are added and provisioned co in local networks

 Codec priority is chosen automatically, normally the priority is given to the not compressed codec (G.711 aLaw) in LAN network and compressed (G.729) for remote connections.